otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-2.md

 ![](../resources/img/03-node-js-rest-api-1/03-node-js-rest-api-3.JPG)

-To keep things consistent with the **MongoDB Atlas** database, you will create next week, name your new workspace `id607001-<Your OP username>`.
+Name your new workspace `id607001-<Your OP username>`.
 Once you have done this, click the **Create workspace and team** button in the bottom right-hand corner.

 ![](../resources/img/03-node-js-rest-api-1/03-node-js-rest-api-4.JPG)